PrateekJaiswal16/CashFlow/README.md

 ## 📖 About The Project

 CashFlow is a full-stack web application designed to give you a clear, intuitive, and powerful way to track and manage your financial activities.

 From a high-level monthly overview to detailed **interactive charts** 📊 and a filterable transaction history, this app provides all the tools needed to gain control over personal finances.

-The standout feature is the **AI-powered receipt scanner**, which uses Google's Gemini AI to automatically extract transaction details from an uploaded image, turning a tedious task into a seamless, two-click process.
+The standout feature is the **AI-powered OCR**, which uses the **Google Gemini 1.5 Flash model** to automatically extract transaction details from an uploaded receipt image, turning a tedious task into a seamless, two-click process.

 ---

 ## ✨ Key Features

 * 🔐 **Secure Authentication:** User registration and login handled by **Clerk** for robust security.

 * 🏠 **Interactive Dashboard:** A homepage with a high-level overview of monthly income, expenses, budget, and recent activity.

-* 🤖 **Receipt Scanning:** Upload a receipt image, and **Google Gemini AI** will automatically parse the details and pre-fill the transaction form.
+* 🤖 **Receipt Scanning:** Upload a receipt image, and the app's OCR will automatically parse the details and pre-fill the transaction form.

 * ✍️ **CRUD Functionality:** Full Create, Read, Update, and Delete capabilities for all transactions.

 * 📈 **Detailed Analysis Page:**
     * **Interactive Charts:** Bar and Pie charts from **Recharts** to visualize income vs. expenses and category breakdowns.
     * **Dynamic Time Filters:** View financial summaries for the last 7 days, 30 days, 3 months, or all time.
     * **Paginated Transaction Table:** An advanced, server-side paginated table that can handle thousands of transactions efficiently.
-    * **Server-Side Filtering & Sorting:** Filter transactions by type, category, or search term, and sort by date or amount, with all logic handled by the backend for performance.
+    * **Server-Side Filtering & Sorting:** Filter transactions by type, category, or search term, with all logic handled by the backend for performance.

 * 🧠 **Centralized State Management:** Uses **Zustand** on the frontend for a clean, fast, and scalable state management solution.

-* 🎨**Modern UI:** A beautiful and responsive user interface built with **Shadcn UI**.
+* 🎨 **Modern UI:** A beautiful and responsive user interface built with **Shadcn UI**.

 * 🔔 **Custom Toasts/Loaders:** Provides clear user feedback for all actions with custom-styled notifications.

 ---